timoreimann/traefik/docs/user-guide/kubernetes.md

 !!! note
-    You could also check the deployment with the Kubernetes dashboard, run `minikube dashboard` to open it in your browser, then choose the `kube-system` namespace from the menu at the top right of the screen.
+    You could also check the deployment with the Kubernetes dashboard, run `minikube dashboard` to open it in your browser, then choose the `traefik` namespace from the menu at the top right of the screen.

 You should now be able to access Træfik on port 80 of your Minikube instance when using the DaemonSet: